donn/Oak.js/README.md

 Like Debian-based OSes, you may need administrative privileges for this.

-## Packages
-Just run `npm install`.

-# Usage
+# Building and Usage
-To use Oak.js, either visit the [GitHub Page](https://skyus.github.io/Oak.js) or download this repository and open index.html using your web browser.
+To use the latest stab;le web version of Oak.js, visit the [GitHub Page](https://donn.github.io/Oak.js).

-Run: `node make all`
+First of all, you need to install dependencies.
+You can just write `npm install`.

+## Web version
-To only build for web: `node make web`
+Simply invoke `node make web`.
-To only build as an executable: `node make exec`

 ## On-computer usage
-Currently, the Terminal UI only supports assembling and simulating RISC-V files.

-`node bin/Oak.js <RISCVAssemblyFile.s>`
+Invoke `make`.
+This does require a POSIX-y environment and GNU make.

+For more, invoke `./bin/Oak.js --help`.

+(There is `node make exec` but it's maintained by the GUI side of the project and I have no guarantees that it will work.)

 # License
 Mozilla Public License 2.0.
 Check LICENSE.